openstack/charm-deployment-guide/deploy-guide/source/app-ceph-migration.rst

 The entire suite of charms used to manage the cloud should be upgraded to the latest stable charm revision before any major change is made to the cloud such as the current migration to these new charms.
-See `Charm upgrades`_ for guidance.
+See `Charms upgrade`_ for guidance.

 Deploy ceph-mon